 There is also a language problem here.
-As we find it difficult to use the word 'equivalence' with children, we tend to resort to an easier word, 'same', when talking about equivalence; we say, 'It's the same thing'.
+It can be difficult to use the word 'equivalence' with children without resorting to an easier word - 'same'.
+When talking about equivalence, it's common to hear mention of it being 'the same thing'.
 Unfortunately, equivalence does not mean 'the same' - it means equal value, different appearance.